MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 ## Create instructions

-By combining the power of these models with Power Automate, users can automate mundane tasks such as writing emails or generating reports, which frees up time for employees to focus on more important tasks.
+By combining the power of these models with Power Automate, you can automate mundane tasks such as writing emails and generating reports, which can free up time for employees to focus on more important tasks.
 This can lead to increased productivity and cost savings for the company.

 1. Sign in to [Power Automate](https://make.powerautomate.com).